inmyth/practice/ORACLE_JAVA8.md

 - StringBuilder.inser(pos, el) with pos outside length will cause StringIndexArrayOutOfBoundExeption
 - String.indexOf doesn't take in CharSequence
 - String implements Comparable interface which can be used for .equals test
+- LocalDate is immutable so `LocalDate.ofYearDay(2015,363).plusWeeks(2)` won't add weeks.
+- String doesn't have any method that affects the string it's invoked on

 ## Qs
 - new array with non int size
 - int like 056
 - what if interfaces have same default methods
 - which comes first, constructor or static init
+- what if a class and its subclass implement a same interface that has a method, which one wins the implemented method or override method

+## Easy misses
+- else() doesn't exist
+- variables with the same name in the same method